WelfzTwingoFurs/WegTek3D/README.md

 -Field of view;
 -Resolution multiplier & divider;
 -Screen resizable to any size;
--Tilemap world, with tiles of any format;
+-Tilemap world, with tiles of custom format;
 -Textured walls, stretchable scrolling sky texture, floor texture;
 -Changeable textures of any size;
 -Looking up and down;